-The second validation package of the Master's programme (MSc2, 45 ECTS) consists entirely of the UE dedicated to the Master thesis itself (ME.8003).
+The second validation package of the Master's programme (45 ECTS credits) consists entirely of the UE dedicated to the Master's thesis itself (ME.8003).
 This work is foreseen to be completed within 12 months.
 It is laboratory-based research work that the student will carry out under the supervision of an active researcher in the field, and during which the student's aptitude for fundamental and biomedical research will begin to develop.
 The work will be presented both as a formal written document, and as a 30-minute oral presentation.
 The work will be evaluated on the same scale (1, unacceptable to 6, excellent) as the exams.
-MSc2 will be validated only for marks of 4 and above.
-If a work is judged insufficient, a second MSc2 project may be offered to the student.
+The second validation package will be validated only for marks of 4 and above.
+If a work is judged insufficient, a second Master thesis project may be offered to the student.

-Successful completion of the MSc1 and MSc2 course work results in the right to the title Specialized Master of Science in Experimental Biomedical Research, option "Neuroscience", "Infection, Inflammation and Cancer" or "Cardiovascular and Metabolic Health", University of Fribourg (sp-MSc).
+Successful completion of the two validation packages results in the right to the title Specialized Master of Science in Experimental Biomedical Research, option "Neuroscience", "Infection, Inflammation and Cancer" or "Cardiovascular and Metabolic Health", University of Fribourg (sp-MSc).

-2.5 Admission regulations for the Master programme
+2.5 Admission regulations for the Master's programme

-To be admitted to the Master programme, students must fulfil the University admission requirements, as defined in the Règlement concernant l'admission à l'Université de Fribourg.
+To be admitted to the Master's programme, students must fulfil the University admission requirements, as defined in the Règlement concernant l'admission à l'Université de Fribourg.

-The number of students accepted is limited to the training capacities of the Department of Medicine.
+The number of students accepted is limited to the training capacities of the Section of Medicine.
 Candidates should submit a complete application that includes the following documents: